Musical Misinformation: 10 Popular Myths That Many Artists Believe to be True

 Published: 11/18/25

-In a world full of affordable bedroom studio gear and endless social media platforms, it’s never been easier to be a solo musician.
-While connecting with producers, bandmates, and promoters can still help, it’s no longer a requirement for success.
-These days, many musicians who can’t afford a professional team work solo (or with a few close friends) and still find real opportunities.
+Affordable bedroom studio gear and social media platforms make it easy to be a solo musician in the modern world.
+Connecting with producers, bandmates, and promoters is still practiced, but it’s no longer a requirement for success.
+Many musicians who can’t afford a professional team work solo or with a few close friends and still find real opportunities.

-The accessibility of music creation today is a huge win for artists, fans, and even labels.
-But it also means not every artist has a reliable, experienced source of information.
-Believe it or not, people who’ve never written a song or spent time in the industry often make bold claims about music that simply aren’t true.
-These misconceptions can mislead up-and-coming artists and hinder their progress.
+The accessibility of music creation today is a huge win for artists, fans, and labels.
+Unfortunately, it also means not every artist has a reliable, experienced source of information.
+Below are 10 common misconceptions about music creation and the industry.

 1. “If your music is good, people will find it.” / “Talent is all you need.”

-Quality matters—but without promotion and networking, it doesn’t go far.
 There are plenty of popular songs that not everyone enjoys, yet they reached millions because they were marketed well.
-Good music is just the starting point; visibility is what makes it succeed.
+Quality matters, but it doesn’t go far without promotion and networking,

 2. “You need to move to L.A. or New York to make it.”

-Big cities can help with connections, but they’re no longer mandatory.
-Thanks to the internet and social media, you can collaborate, pitch, and get noticed by labels or promoters from anywhere in the world.
+Big cities can help with connections, but they’re not mandatory.
+The internet and social media lets you collaborate, pitch, and get noticed by labels or promoters from anywhere in the world.

 3. “Getting signed means you’ve made it.” / “Record deals are free money.”

-Signing with a label can be exciting, but it’s not the finish line; it’s the start of a business relationship.
+Signing with a label is not the finish line.
 Labels invest money and resources, but if your music doesn’t perform, you can be dropped.
 The real success comes from longevity, not just the contract.

 4. “Fame equals success.”

 Fame and success aren’t the same thing.
 Many talented artists live comfortably off their music without being household names.
-If you’ve built a loyal audience that supports your work, you’re already succeeding.
+All you need is a loyal audience that supports your work.

 5. “If you go viral, you’ll automatically become successful.”